Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/gene-homology.md

 Sorting a specific column will in turn reorganise the information in all other columns of the table.

-You can also customise the table by hiding unwanted rows and columns by selecting the appropriate option in the Action dropdown at the top left of the homology table.
+You can also customise the table by hiding unwanted rows and columns by selecting the appropriate option in the Actions dropdown at the top left of the homology table.

-You can download both a customised or uncustomised version of the table selecting the download option in the Action dropdown.
+You can download both a customised or uncustomised version of the table selecting the download option in the Actions dropdown.